Back up and restore with Windows Backup - Microsoft Support

 Learn how to manually or automatically back up your files and settings on Windows 7, Windows Vista, Windows XP, or Windows Server 2003.
 Find out how to use removable media, network locations, or the Backup and Restore Center feature.

-Move files using Backup and Restore - Microsoft Support
+Windows Backup Settings Catalog - Microsoft Support

 Getting the most out of your PC backup - Microsoft Support